 If it was just one card that you lost you could be in the clear, but if your wallet was stolen then you may want to take some additional steps to secure your credit.

 If you believe that you are a victim of Identity Theft then you should call TransUnion immediately and alert them of the fraud.
-They will place an alert on your credit report which is shared by the other credit reporting companies, which will protect you from thieves opening more accounts under your name.

 If your account had in fact been tampered with you should protect yourself against future account fraud.
-The way to do this is by going to the Federal Trade Commission’s website and get a statement proving that your identity was stolen.
+The way to do this is by going to the Federal Trade Commission’s website and getting a statement proving that your identity was stolen.

 The best way to prevent further thefts is to always keep track of charges made to your cards.
 PocketGuard helps you to keep track of where your money is going day-by-day and transaction-by-transaction across all your accounts.
 This helps you spot unauthorized transactions and take appropriate action.